• A community of communities committed to a collective-impact approach to learning from others

 The transitional arrangements include:

-3. Funders interest group (FIG) executive with representatives of funders that have made large, new funding commitments that are aligned with ESIC, including the Wellcome Trust and UK Research and Innovation (as co-chairs) and Health Research Board, Jacobs Foundation, and National Institute for Health Research.
+3. Funder executive, which supports strategic funding for collective impact and which is comprised of representatives from the five funders that have made large (new or recent) funding commitments that are aligned to ESIC, including the Wellcome Trust and UK Research and Innovation (as co-chairs) and the Health Research Board (Ireland), Jacobs Foundation (Switzerland), and National Institute for Health Research (UK).